hongxinli/Dijit-Tree-CheckBox/Model.md

-However, querying the same store with a query argument like `query:{type:"parent"}` would throw an exception because this particular query would return 4 store objects instead of just 1.
+However, querying the same store with a query argument like `query:{type:"parent"}` would throw an exception because this particular query would return 4 store objects instead of just one.
 This shows that even though the store data is needly organized in a tree hierarchy it all depends on the number of objects the root query returns if we can use a Tree Store Model.